Global fluctuations for Multiple Orthogonal Polynomial Ensembles: One-sided band matrices

 where

-As argued in Lemma \ref{lemmacumu}, the one-side banded structure shows that this only depends on $s$ and $r_j$ that are within a certain distance of $n$.
+As argued in the proof of Theorem~\ref{lemmacumu}, the one-side banded structure shows that this only depends on $s$ and $r_j$ that are within a certain distance of $n$.
 In particular, one has $s>n-m^2 b$ and $r_i>n-m^2 b$ for all $i=1,2,\dots,j-1$, and thus by Lemma \ref{lem:B+B-A}, it follows that, for sufficiently large $n$,

 where $v_j= l_j-u_j$.
 Note that we used that contributions from various matrices $A$ (see lemma \ref{lem:B+B-A}) disappear since $s>n-m^2 b$ and $r_i>n-m^2 b$.

 Therefore

 By the triangular structure, we have $ P_n B_-=P_n B_- P_n$ and $B_+P_n=P_nB_+P_n$, and hence we can write